Marketing

 ‘Omnichannel’ is a term most eCommerce professionals will be familiar with.
 It’s most commonly used in relation to marketing.
 But it also applies to promotions in much the same way.

 An omnichannel marketing strategy includes a unified, streamlined operation with a cohesive experience across all platforms.
-An omnichannel promotion solution also aims for a streamlined experience, but specifically in relation to the promotions offered to customers when they shop.
+An omnichannel promotion solution also aims for a streamlined experience, specifically in relation to the promotions offered to customers when they shop.

 Now that promotional campaigns are becoming increasingly more complex and pervasive in everyday shopping, an omnichannel approach is more important than ever.